andlo/mycroft-skills-list-gitbook/skills/skill-wink-iot.MycroftAI.md

 ---
-description: Control lights and switches conected to a Wink Hub
+description: Control lights and switches connected to a Wink Hub
 ---
 Wink IoT